Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 ![Parsing deep links diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/master/metrics/web/docs/features/deep_links/diagrams/parsing_deep_links_class_diagram.puml)

 #### Applying Deep Links
-The following subsections describe the required changes needed to be able to restore the application state from the deep links and update the deep links in response to application events.
+The following subsections describe the changes related to the following requirements:
+- restore the application state from deep links parameters;
+- update deep links in response to application events.

 ##### PageParametersModel
-Once we're able to parse `query parameters`, we should have a way to represent them in the Metrics Web application.
-To do that, let's introduce a `PageParametersModel`.
+As we already know how the parse `query parameters`, we should introduce a new model that would represent the deserialized data from a query.
+For this purpose, we introduce a `PageParametersModel`.

-The `PageParametersModel` is an interface and does not store any data, however, it creates a general interface for all implementers including the `toMap() : Map<String, dynamic` method.

-The implementers of the `PageParametersModel` should include the parameters that are specific to a `page` they relate to, and implement the `PageParametersModel` interface.
+The `PageParametersModel` is an interface for models that stores the application state parameters parsed from the query parameters.
+This interface provides the `.toMap()` method that the application uses to serialize appropriate models to the query parameters `Map`.
+The implementers of the `PageParametersModel` should include the parameters that are specific to a `page` they relate to.
+Also, they should know how to serialize and deserialize their data using the `.toMap()` method and `.fromMap()` constructor respectively.

-The following class diagram demonstrates the general approach for creating new `PageParametersModel`s on a `SomePageParametersModel` example:
+The following class diagram demonstrates the general approach for creating new `PageParametersModel`s on a `CoolPageParametersModel` example:

 ![PageParametersModel class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/deep_links_design_improvements/metrics/web/docs/features/deep_links/diagrams/page_parameters_model_class_diagram.puml)

 ##### PageParametersFactory
-Once we've implemented the required `PageParametersModel`, we should create a `PageParametersFactory` that encapsulates the creation of specific `PageParametersModel` from the given `RouteConfiguration`.
+The concrete `PageParametersModel` stores the data for concrete pages and knows how to convert this data from/into query parameters.
+However, the application should decide what implementation of `PageParametersModel` use for the current `RouteConfiguration`.
+The `PageParametersFactory` is to help here.
+This factory encapsulates the creation of specific `PageParametersModel` from the given `RouteConfiguration` calling the specific model deserialization.

 Consider the following code snippet that demonstrates the `PageParametersFactory.create` method:
 ```dart